apache/mxnet/docs/tutorials/embedded/wine_detector.md

 - Build and Install MxNet with Python bindings on your Raspbian Based Raspberry Pi
 - Fetch and run a pre-trained MxNet model on your Pi
-- Create a real time video analysis application for the Pi
+- Create a real-time video analysis application for the Pi
 - Connect the application to the AWS IoT service

 ## Prerequisites